 Drink a big glass of water, if you’re still hungry eat something HEALTHY (preferably carbs/fiber) and if that still doesnt work try brushing your teeth.
-Some foods taste disgusting after you brush your teeth which will put you offposted about 1 month ago
+Some foods taste disgusting after you brush your teeth which will put you offposted 8 months ago

 Funny, I just received an e-mail newsletter from my gym on how to avoid cravings.
 It’s pretty interesting.
 I’ll paste the content of it here: